the-laurel/chain-proposals/evmos/Retroactive_Payment_for_Public_Goods_(Evmos_Development_for_2022).md

   > ACK.
 I cannot comment on the number of hours spent since can't verify that, but I can confirm the output of the volunteering effort on Evmos and Ethermint.
   > Federico Kunze Küllmer - Evmos
   > Tue, Jun 14, 2022, by [@fedekunze](https://github.com/fedekunze)

-but he recently deleted that comment (he deleted all his public confirmations of my volunteering).
+but he recently deleted those comments and all his public confirmations of my volunteering.
   * Other confirmations from Tharsis at [https://github.com/loredanacirstea/CV/issues/5](https://github.com/loredanacirstea/CV/issues/5), [https://github.com/loredanacirstea/CV/issues/6](https://github.com/loredanacirstea/CV/issues/6), [https://github.com/loredanacirstea/CV/issues/7](https://github.com/loredanacirstea/CV/issues/7)

 * 4. The proof that this chain accepts claims for retroactive public goods is [proposal 88](https://www.mintscan.io/evmos/proposals/88).